 Here at Cassiobury Court, we hear day-in-day-out common hearsay and myths surrounding the subject of alcohol and alcohol addiction.
 We wish to put some of these misconceptions to rest and educate our readers on the potential dangers alcohol can pose.
 Whatever your level of alcohol-related education, we hope all can pick up a few handy tidbits in what follows.

 This section of our Resources provides answers to common queries such as "what is an alcohol unit?" and "how much alcohol you can responsibly and safely consume".

-This section of our Resources takes a look into important topics such as whether alcoholism can be considered a 'disease', the typical signs of alcohol addiction and symptoms one should be on the lookout for, and tips for going through withdrawal and typical symptoms associated with withdrawal.
-We conclude this section by examining whether an reformed alcoholic can drink in moderation without relapse.
+This section of our Resources takes a look at important topics such as whether alcoholism can be considered a 'disease', the typical signs of alcohol addiction and symptoms one should be on the lookout for, and tips for going through withdrawal and typical symptoms associated with withdrawal.
+We conclude this section by examining whether a reformed alcoholic can drink in moderation without relapse.

 This section of our Resources takes a look into an ever common British problem of binge drinking.
 We shall dive into facts and statistics you really should know when it comes to this common social problem.